-To use Magic Tabs for a straight forward set of tabs, you only need enter a Tab Heading and save the edit dialog.
-Magic Tabs takes care of everything else, which is what v1.x of Magic Tabs has always done.
+To use Magic Tabs for a straight forward set of tabs, you only need Add and Save the block without entering anything to the edit dialog.
+Magic Tabs takes care of everything else.

 Always remember, the first tab in a set controls the template and the advanced settings and transitions applied to the entire tab set.

-Nested tabs supports two levels of nesting.
+Magic Tabs Edit Block > Advanced > Nesting Level supports two levels of nesting.
 You can have tabs within tabs within tabs! (but no deeper than that).
-For the Optional nesting level the available options are:
+The available options are: